huseinzol05/Deep-Learning-Tensorflow/README.md

 # Deep-Learning-Tensorflow
 Purely Tensorflow, no Keras, no slim or other abstract libraries of Tensorflow.

+*Some of notebooks got GIF showing training movement.
+WARNING, it pretty heavy.*

 ## Convolutional Neural Network
 1. Scratch Alex-net CIFAR 10
 2. Capsule Network